 The main goal of treatment during or after a miscarriage is to prevent hemorrhaging and/or infection.
-The earlier you are in the pregnancy, the more likely that your body will expel all the fetal tissue by itself and will not require further medical procedures.
+The earlier you are in your pregnancy, the more likely your body will expel all the fetal tissue by itself and will not require further medical procedures.
 If the body does not expel all the tissue, the most common procedure performed to stop bleeding and prevent infection is a D&C.

 What is a D&C Procedure?

 A D&C, also known as dilation and curettage, is a surgical procedure often performed after a first-trimester miscarriage.
 In a D&C, dilation refers to opening the cervix; curettage refers to removing the contents of the uterus.
 Curettage may be performed by scraping the uterine wall with a curette instrument or by a suction curettage (also called vacuum aspiration).